faanross/faanross.github.io/content/posts/course01.md

 The good news though is I found a simple fix and have updated the script which is now being hosted on [my github repo here](https://raw.githubusercontent.com/faanross/threat.hunting.course.01.resources/main/Invoke-DllInjection-V2.ps1).

 And so, just so you are aware, we are going to download and inject into memory the script directly from my personal Github repo but `in no way whatsoever do I want to appear as taking any credit/ownership for it`.

+{{< figure src="/img/notmine.gif" title="" class="custom-figure" >}}

-The original link, as well as a reference to where I found the fix, can be found in the opening comments in the script itself, feel free to refer to them if you want.
+The original link, as well as a reference to where I found the fix, can be found in the opening comments in the script itself, feel free to [refer to them](https://raw.githubusercontent.com/faanross/threat.hunting.course.01.resources/main/Invoke-DllInjection-V2.ps1) if you want.

 **OK, so now let's go ahead and download + inject the script into memory:**
 1. On our Windows VM we'll open an administrative PowerShell terminal - a reminder that in order to do so you have to right-click on PowerShell and select `Run as Administrator`.